Find Grad Schools

 $53,114 Median Salary

 A doctor's degree in ecology is offered at 115 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 19% were from an underrepresented racial-ethnic group.
-Also, 19.4% of ecology graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 21% were students from underrepresented racial-ethnic groups.
+Also, 20.2% of ecology graduates were international students.

 Education Levels of Ecology Majors

-In 2020-2021, 763 doctor's degrees were awarded to ecology majors.
+During the most recent year for which data is available, 918 people earned their doctor's degree in ecology.
 This makes it the 35th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in ecology at each degree level.